bitovi/academy/src/react/10-context-hooks.md

 @highlight 1,2

-In this case, it doesn't matter if `Component1` even needs the `Theme` prop; it will always require it simply because `Component2` might require it.
+In this case, it doesn’t matter if `Component1` even needs the `Theme` prop; it will always require it simply because `Component2` might require it.
 Initially, this was solved using libraries such as [Redux](https://redux.js.org/).
 These libraries would work by wrapping each component in a connector Higher-order Component (HoC) which would automatically pass in any required props.
-Today, we solve this problem using React's Context Providers and Consumers.
+Today, we solve this problem using React’s Context Providers and Consumers.

 ## What is Context?

-One way to think about Contexts is an additional set of props which are passed transparently through React's internals instead of arguments.
+One way to think about Contexts is an additional set of props which are passed transparently through React’s internals instead of arguments.
 It involves three parts:

 1. **The Context:** Think of the context like a box of things.
 The box needs to be available to all who want to use it.
 2. **The Provider:** The provider puts things into the box.
 Whatever data it handles is only available to its children.